chapel-lang/chapel/doc/rst/language/spec/tuples.rst

 In tuple assignment, the components of the tuple on the left-hand side of the assignment operator are each assigned the components of the tuple on the right-hand side of the assignment.
-These assignments occur in component order (component one followed by component two, etc.).
+These assignments occur in component order (component zero followed by component one, etc.).

 .. _Tuple_Destructuring: